jackyzha0/jackyzha0.github.io/content/thoughts/computer-vision.md

 - Area-based sampling occurs in practice

 We also quantize the brightness into a finite number of equivalence classes.
 These values are called gray-levels

+$$I(x,y) \implies \lfloor \frac{i(x,y)}{M} (2^n - 1) + 0.5\rfloor$$

+Typically, $n=8$ giving us $0 \leq n \leq 256$

+Is it possible to recover $i(x,y)$ from $I(x,y)$?
+In the case when the continuous is equal to the discrete, this is possible (e.g. a completely flat image).
+However, if there is a discontinuouty that doesn't fall at a precise integer, we cannot recover the original continuous image.

+A bandlimit is the maximum *spatial frequency* of an image.
+The audio equivalent of this is audio frequency, the upper limit of human hearing is about 20kHz which is the human hearing bandlimit.

+Aliasing is the idea that we don't have have enough samples to properly reconstruct the original signal so we construct a lower frequency (fidelity) version.

+This creates funky patterns on discrete images called moire patterns.
+This happens in film too (temporal aliasing), this is why wheels sometimes look like they go backwards.

+The fundamental result (Sampling Theorem): For bandlimited signals, if you sample regularly at or above twice the maximum frequency (called the Nyquist Rate), then you can reconstruct the original signal exactly.

+- Oversampling: nothing bad happens!
+Just wasted bits.
+- Undersampling: things are missing and there are artifacts (things that shouldn't be there)